Magazine (firearms): Early tubular magazines

-Integral box
+Integral box magazines

 The military cartridge was evolving as the magazine rifle evolved.
 Cartridges evolved from large-bore cartridges (.40 caliber/10 mm and larger) to smaller bores that fired lighter, higher-velocity bullets and incorporated new smokeless propellants.
 The Lebel Model 1886 rifle was the first rifle and cartridge to be designed for use with smokeless powder and used an 8 mm wadcutter-shaped bullet that was drawn from a tubular magazine.
 This would later become a problem when the Lebel's ammunition was updated to use a more aerodynamic pointed bullet.
 Modifications had to be made to the centerfire case to prevent the spitzer point from igniting the primer of the next cartridge inline in the magazine through recoil or simply rough handling.
 This remains a concern with lever-action firearms today.

 Two early box magazine patents were the ones by Rollin White in 1855 and William Harding in 1859.
 A detachable box magazine was patented in 1864 by the American Robert Wilson.
 Unlike later box magazines this magazine fed into a tube magazine and was located in the stock of the gun.
-Another box magazine, closer to the modern type, was patented in Britain (No. 483) by Mowbray Walker, George Henry Money and Francis Little in 1867.
-James Paris Lee patented a box magazine which held rounds stacked vertically in 1879 and 1882 and it was first adopted by Austria in the form of an 11mm straight-pull bolt-action rifle, the Mannlicher M1886.
+Another box magazine, closer to the modern type though non-detachable, was patented in Britain (No. 483) by Mowbray Walker, George Henry Money and Francis Little in 1867.
+James Paris Lee patented a box magazine which held rounds stacked vertically in 1875, 1879 and 1882 and it was first adopted by Austria in the form of an 11mm straight-pull bolt-action rifle, the Mannlicher M1886.
 It also used a cartridge clip which held 5 rounds ready to load into the magazine.
+One of the first detachable box magazines with a double-stack staggered-feed was the Schmidt-Rubin of 1889.
+Other examples include the patent of Fritz von Stepski and Erich Sterzinger of Austria-Hungary in May 1888 and the British patents by George Vincent Fosbery in 1883 and 1884.
+James Paris Lee is sometimes claimed to have invented the double-stack, staggered-feed detachable box magazine but he did not design one until 1892 for the Mark II Lee-Metford, three years after the Schmidt-Rubin.
+The first pistol with a double-stack, staggered-feed magazine was the Mauser C96 although it was an integral design fed by stripper clips.
+The first detachable double-stack, single-feed magazine for pistols was probably the one patented by the American Elbert H. Searle in 1904 and adopted by Arthur Savage though he did not apply it in practice to his designs until much later.
+One of the first double-stack, single-feed box magazines was patented in November 1888 by an English inventor called Joseph James Speed of Waltham Cross.
+Another was patented in May 1887 by the Austro-Hungarian Karl Krnka.